 Sustainability Practices at Las Torres Hotel

-Aside from the everyday sustainability practices that include hiring of local staff, the protection of the natural and cultural heritage of the area, and a long term strategy to minimize the environmental footprint of the hotel and the ranch, in 2004, the hotel established a nonprofit environmental organization, called AMA (Agrupacion Medio Ambiental).
+Aside from the everyday sustainability practices that include the hiring of local staff, the protection of the natural and cultural heritage of the area, and a long-term strategy to minimize the environmental footprint of the hotel and the ranch, in 2004, the hotel established a nonprofit environmental organization, called AMA (Agrupacion Medio Ambiental).

 AMA is involved in a number of activities designed to protect and restore the park, including management of trails and waste management and is fully funded by donations from the park’s visitors and support from Las Torres Hotel.

-It’s just another reason that we have so much respect for Las Torres.
+It’s just another reason that we have so much respect for hotel Las Torres del Paine.

 The Bottom Line and Our Advice

-We could continue raving about our time at Las Torres, but the bottom line is – it’s a beautiful hotel located right in the heart of Torres del Paine Nationa Park that can turn your experience at the park into the most memorable trip of a lifetime.
-It’s not a cheap hotel, not would you expect it to be, but we promise, your stay there will be worth every penny.
+We could continue raving about our time at hotel Las Torres, Patagonia but the bottom line is – it’s a beautiful hotel located right in the heart of Torres del Paine National Park that can turn your experience at the park into the most memorable trip of a lifetime.
+It’s not a cheap hotel.
+2-night stay with the All-Inclusive package can cost as much as $2,565 USD, but we promise, your stay there will be worth every penny.

 If you are traveling to Torres del Paine to complete the W Trek, consider Las Torres’ W in Comfort Program, alternatively, stay at the hotel the night before your trek (instead of staying at Refugio Central), and splurge for a few more days after the trek.
 You’ll love the luxuries of the hotel after spending 4-5 nights on the trail and be happy to celebrate the completion of your trek with amazing food and their signature drinks!